danielawesome1337/Modular-Transducer/README.md

   - prf is the pulse repetition frequency (10000Hz max)
   - 8 values for magRatio which is the pwm 'on' period proportional to magnitude of push/pull (currently 0 to 50)
   - 8 values for phase of push/pull which is the number of ticks each transducer is delayed by (currently 0 to 49)

+ * The last 6 numbers (20.0.1.8.0.1..) do not need to be included if following this README on running microcontrollers
   - PLLmult is integer multiplication of 25MHz Adafruit clock generator (15 to 90)
   - PLLnum is numerator of fractional component of multiplication of 25MHz Adafruit clock generator (0 to 1,048,575)
   - PLLdenom is denominator of fractional component of multiplication of 25MHz Adafruit clock generator (1 to 1,048,575)
   - MultisynthDiv is integer division of PLL frequency (4 to 900)
   - MultisynthNum is numerator of fractional component of PLL frequency (0 to 1,048,575)
   - MultisynthDenom is denominator of fractional component of PLL frequency (1 to 1,048,575)

  * So clock generator frequency = (25*(PPLmult + PPLnum/PPLdenom))/(MultisynthDiv + MultisynthNum/MultisynthDenom)
  * CLOCK GENERATOR FREQUNCY MUST BE 50 TIMES THE REQUIRED TRANSDUCER FREQUENCY
  * THERE MUST BE NO SPACES IN THE TEXT FILE
- * FIRST AND LAST FULL STOPS (.)
-MUST BE INCLUDED

 HOW TO GENERATE CLOCK GENERATOR PARAMETERS
 ------------------------------------------
+ * Save master parameters.txt in folder 1
- * Run 'Adafruit clockgen params.exe'
+ * Run 'clockGenParams.exe'
- * Enter desired TRANSDUCER FREQUENCY
- * A text file of parameters will be generated and saved as 'clkParams.txt' in root
+ * The parameters.txt in folder 1 will be appended with correct parameters
+ * NOTE: 'runMaster.bat' and 'run32.bat' will run 'clockGenParams.exe' automatically

 HOW TO RUN 1 MICROCONTROLLER